DarrickLeong/ansible_test_use_cases/ansible_builder/README.md

-# Ansible Automation Platform 2.x Test Use Cases
+# ansible_builder Test Use Cases
-Test Use Cases for ansible automation platform
+Test Use Cases for ansible builder

-## ansible-navigator
+## ansible-builder
+**About Ansible Builder**
+Ansible Builder is a command line tool that automates the process of building automation execution environments by using the metadata defined in various Ansible Collections, as well as by the user.